GSA/digitalgov.gov/content/events/2019/06/2019-06-19-gsa-customer-experience-cx-hackathon.md

 ## Who Is Invited

-GSA seeks application developers interested in User Experience (UX) to participate.
+GSA seeks application developers interested in user experience (UX) to participate.
 Please note:

 - Federal employee cannot participate
 - Federal grantees may not use federal funds to develop competition solutions unless consistent with the purpose of their grant award.